hanstananda/CZ3002-Assignment2/README.md

 2. Open the application on `http://localhost:8080/struts-webapp/`

 ### Contributors
+This is built by Assignment Group 43 of CZ3002, consisting of:
 1. [Hans Tananda](https://github.com/hanstananda)
 2. [Farhan Khalifa Ibrahim](Enter your github here)
 3. [Marcus Tan Kai Lun](Enter your github here)